Help us improve your experience.

 Before you connect power to the switch, a licensed electrician must attach a cable lug to the ground and power cables that you supply (for example, by causing a short circuit).

 • Install the power supply in the chassis.
-For instructions on Installing a power supply in a QFX5130-32CD switch, see How to Install an AC Power Supply in a QFX5130-32CD.
+For instructions on how to install a power supply in a QFX5130 switch, see Install an AC Power Supply Unit in QFX5130 Switches.

 Warning:

-A DC-powered QFX5130-32CD is intended for installation only in a restricted access location.
+DC-powered QFX5130 switches are intended for installation only in a restricted-access location.

 Ensure that you have the following parts and tools available: